agrc/gis.utah.gov/discover/resources/index.md

 ### Other Tidbits
 {: .text-left}

-- From time to time it is suggested that you refresh the connection to the imagery services by right-clicking your service connection, in ArcCatalog or ArcMap's Catalog Viewer, and select the `Refresh`  button to see the latest list of available services.
+- We suggest that you occasionally refresh the connection to the imagery services by right-clicking your service connection in ArcCatalog or ArcMap's Catalog Viewer and selecting the `Refresh` button to see the latest list of available services.
-- Since the Google acquisition flight blocks are not done all at once (as opposed to the NAIP product for example), there will certainly be color and positional changes at flight block boundaries.
+- Since the Google acquisition flight blocks are not done all at once (as opposed to the NAIP products, which cover the whole state for every acquisition), there will be distinct color and positional changes at flight block boundaries.
 For large area maps, the color-balanced NAIP may be a more aesthetically pleasing cartographic choice.
 - A tile index of the original .jp2 images that make up the Google imagery services is available from the SGID as SGID10.INDICES.Google_Tiles or as a [download from our ftp](ftp://ftp.agrc.utah.gov/UtahSGID_Vector/UTM12_NAD83/INDICES/UnpackagedData/Google_Tiles/_Statewide/).
 - For future imagery updates, we can certainly pass along requests to Google for additional update areas or for specific collection periods.
 However, there is no provision in the current contract to create any expectation that those requests will be acted upon.
 - AGRC has downloaded a statewide master set of the image files for redistribution, as the download process directly from Google incurs transactional costs for cloud server & bandwidth usage.
 - AGRC has a [feedback reporting form](https://docs.google.com/a/utah.gov/forms/d/1UGU77SPM_HX0r8zblIs05C-H5mLyRja1gRT7Fu4aKZk/viewform?fbzx=-6743712545663240221) for imagery users around the state to report imagery and service issues so they can be passed along to Google.
-Please submit your feed back through this form.
+Please submit your feedback through this form.